raphaelmansuy/digital_palace/40-the-impatients_serie/2024-08-14-AI-and-finance.md

 Reliable and diverse data sources are crucial for developing effective AI applications in finance.
 Let's explore four key types of data sources:

-1. Historical Stock Price Data: This is the foundation of many financial AI models.
+1. **Historical Stock Price Data**: This is the foundation of many financial AI models.
 You can obtain this data from various sources:

    Example: Using the yfinance library to fetch historical stock data: